Junky-Josqu/hybridauto/README.md

 # hybridauto
 I need to create a presentation about hybrid-cars for school , in german.
-I use pandoc and markdown. you can use it or not. you could even make a pull request if you want todo my homework.
+I use pandoc and markdown. you can use it or not. you could even make a pull request if you want to make my homework.

 Links: